 A 1-mile hiking trail loops from the contact station to the dwellings.
 The Gila Visitor Center is 2 miles south of the monument entrance.
-Guided 1-hour tours of the cliff dwellings depart daily at 1 from the dwellings themselves (allow 30 minutes to walk from the trailhead).
+Guided 1-hour tours of the cliff dwellings depart Fri.-Sun., April to Veterans Day (tour dates and times may vary; phone ahead) from the dwellings themselves.
+Allow 30 minutes to walk from the trailhead.
 Pets are not permitted on the monument trails; free kennels are available.

 Trail to dwellings open daily 9-5 (last entry 1 hour before closing).
 Visitor center open daily 8-4:30.
 Admission $5-$10; free (ages 0-15 and Federal Recreational Lands Pass holders); $10 (family).
 Exact change is required and may be obtained at the visitor center.
 Self-guiding trail pamphlets and travel guide brochures are available at no cost.
 Phone (575) 536-9461.

 GEM_DESCRIPTIONThese historic caves were inhabited by the people of the Mogollon culture during the late 1200s and early 1300s.

 Gila Cliff Dwellings National Monument, NM

 In-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 All hotels must meet the same basic requirements for cleanliness, comfort and hospitality to be AAA Approved.
 A rating of one to five AAA Diamonds tells members what type of experience to expect, from no-frills to highly personalized.